eQuizShow

 Question: Not everyone was cut out to be an explorer.
 Name a skill that an explorer might need to be successful.

-Answer: -How to read a map-How to use a compass
+-How to use a compass

 -How to read the sky clues about the weather or changing weather